-The Cheshire West and Chester Carbon Management Plan for 2016-2020 set a target to reduce in-scope carbon emissions by 30% by 2020.
-A reduction of 50.9% was achieved.
+The Cheshire West and Chester Carbon Management Plan for 2016-2020 set a target to reduce in-scope carbon emissions by 30 per cent by 2020.
+A reduction of 50.9 per cent was achieved.

-This is on the basis of primarily Scope 1 and Scope 2 emissions with reductions is emissions associated with waste in Scope 3.
-These substantial reductions were achieved through a range of measures including the use of solar energy on assets, the LED street lighting programme, and enabling schools to invest in energy efficiency projects.
+This is based on primarily Scope 1 and Scope 2 emissions with reductions in emissions associated with waste in Scope 3.

+These substantial reductions were achieved through a range of measures including the use of solar energy on assets, the Light-Emitting Diode (LED) street lighting programme and enabling schools to invest in energy efficiency projects.